Phone Skills 101 in Car Sales

 Not all phone calls will end with an appointment or a sale, but you need to make sure that you have a plan in place to move the customer farther along the sales funnel each and every time.
 Establish a next step that advances the ball in coordination with the customer.

 We have to check in regularly with the customer on the phone to not only make sure we are aligned, but to also stay in control of the conversation.
 Think of questions like “Is that in your range?”
 Or “how does that sound?”
 These act as a temperature check of the customer but also as a way to eliminate the objections at the end of the conversation.
-For example, if we have previously asked the customer if the vehicle was in their price range and that the (color, options, miles etc) were acceptable, then there should be no hesitation at the end of the call for the customer to move to the next step.
+For example, if we have previously asked the customer if the vehicle was in their price range and whether the trim was acceptable, then you will eliminate many of the most frequent objections a customer has to advancing the ball.

 In order to maintain control of the conversation you need to have a consistent plan in place that you can steer conversations towards.
 What questions haven't you asked yet?
 What information haven't you collected yet?
 What information haven't you conveyed yet?